Interaction with conditional exemption and woodlands relief: recapture charge arising after the death of the survivor

 (190,000 ÷ 250,000) × 100 = 76.0000%

-Rebecca died in 2007/08, before the conditionally exempt property was sold and left an estate of £450,000.
+Rebecca died on 1 February 2008, before the conditionally exempt property was sold and left an estate of £450,000.
 The nil rate band available on her death was £300,000 + (300,000 x 76%) = £528,000, so no tax was paid.
 Only £150,000 of the uprated nil rate band was needed to keep the Rebecca’s estate free of tax, so there remains an element of the nil rate band (£78,000) available on Paul’s death to count against the liability that will arise when the conditionally exempt property is sold.

 After Rebecca’s death, the conditionally exempt property is sold for £300,000 in June 2009, when the nil rate band was £325,000.
 Normally, the sale proceeds are added to the chargeable estate on the first death and tax charged accordingly.
 Here that would give a liability of £360,000 - £325,000 @ 40% = £14,000.
 But £150,000 of the nil rate band was transferred to Rebecca’s estate in order to keep her estate free of tax, so the nil rate band available on sale is adjusted as follows under IHTA84/S8C(5).